Deijin27/AutoWordsearch/README.md

 # AutoWordsearch

-Automatically generate wordsearches from a set of words
+Automatically generate wordsearches from a set of words.

 - Random word positions and directions
 - Export as png image for printing
 - Save as file and open again later (XML file with `.ws` file extension)

+A Windows app written in C# and WPF (with ReactiveUI).

 Screenshot of the interface: